Randolph Engineering AGX Polarized Sunglasses Lens Review

 These photos are what Randolph has used to show the view.

 These illustrations are accurate to me, but they are essentially the best-case scenario for this lens.
-The water is very green and there is no significant red highlights other than the mountains.
+The water is very green, and there are no significant red highlights other than the mountains.
 Green very much makes this view, and as you can judge from the shadows, we are facing the sun and dealing with heavy direct glare.

 Cloudy Conditions

 For the reasons listed above, this lens isn’t great in cloudy or mixed conditions.
-The low VLT combined with the dulling impact of the bluer green make the view dark and dull.
+The low VLT, combined with the dulling impact of the bluer green tint, makes the view dark and dull.
 A gloomy day can become downright depressing.

-The AGX is best for green environments when keeping the greens boosted is desired, or for red environments like dry or desert conditions when the reds are too much.
+The AGX is best for colorful, bright environments when keeping the greens boosted is desired, or for red environments like dry or desert conditions when the reds are too much.
+Think hot and clear summer.
 I enjoy this lens driving in the northeast summer in full sun, or in Arizona when I go for work.

-The American Grey is almost as pure a grey lens as you can find.
-It is slightly brighter than the AGX at 15% VLT and no colors are boosted.
-In general, in pure sunlight conditions I prefer the more comfortable AGX and in mixed conditions, I do not like wearing either green or grey lenses.
+The American Gray is almost as pure a gray lens as you can find.
+It is brighter than the AGX at 15% VLT, and no colors are boosted.
+In general, in pure sunlight conditions, I prefer the more comfortable AGX, and in mixed conditions, I do not like wearing either green or gray lenses.
+I choose the Gray when I want a brighter neutral tint in sunny conditions.

-American Tan is a reddish brown lens that has a low VLT (11%) while still adding significant contrast.
-In full sun it works, though feels much too hot in comparision to the AGX.
+American Tan is a reddish-brown lens that has a low VLT (11%) while still adding significant contrast.
+In full sun, it works, though it feels much too hot in comparison to the AGX.
 The Tan performs only average in overcast conditions, thriving in bright haze or mostly sunny with passing clouds.
+It is a dark lens, often too intense for sunny conditions, and a contrast lens too dark for mixed conditions or overcast.

 Ray Ban G15

 Very similar to AGX with slightly higher VLT, so slightly less comfortable in full sun.
-The lack of blue light blocking is only noticeable when looking for it.
-Randolph does have better coatings though.
+Randolph has better coatings and a slightly bluer tint.

 Serengeti 555nm

-Compared to Serengeti 555 the AGX is a lot more grey/blue and "calm"; putting Serengeti 555 lenses on after wearing the AGX feels like someone turned the contrast and color saturation right up.
+Compared to Serengeti 555, the AGX is a lot more grey/blue and "calm"; putting Serengeti 555 lenses on after wearing the AGX feels like someone turned the contrast and color saturation right up.
+More colorful but less relaxing and comfortable.

 Persol Green

 A slightly more grey lens than the AGX.
-If you do not like grey but green is too much, it is a good in-between choice.
-Green is rarely too much though, as the same conditions the Persol excels in the AGX performs just as well if not better.
+If you do not like grey, but green is too much, it is a good in-between choice.
+Under the same conditions the Persol excels in, the AGX performs just as well, if not better.

 Comments